-Caffeine has been found to interfere with binding of GABA to GABA receptors, preventing it from performing its calming function (Roca et al, 1988) GABA’s role in stress management is compromised in the presence of caffeine, and increased physiological and psychological stress lead to overeating as well as difficulties losing weight.
+Caffeine has been found to interfere with the binding of GABA to GABA receptors, preventing it from performing its calming function (Roca et al, 1988) GABA’s role in stress management is compromised in the presence of caffeine, and increased physiological and psychological stress lead to overeating as well as difficulties losing weight.

 Reference (by alphabetical order)

 Bjorntorp, P. 2001.
 Do stress reactions cause abdominal obesity and comorbidities?
 Obesity Reviews.
 2(2):73-86.

 Castonguay, T.W.
 1991.
 Glucocorticoids as modulators in the control of feeding.
 Brain Research Bulletin.
 27(3-4):423-8.